CharlieBurton10/uk_events_list/README.md

 * I want to be able to navigate the site easily to find information.
 * I want to be able to find their social media pages.
 * I want the website to be responsive to whichever device I am using.
-* I want to learn about new events coming up.
 * I want to be able to register to add my own events.

 #### Returning/Frequent Visitor Goals